garden-io/garden/docs/reference/commands.md

     # Set to true if the environment is fully configured for a provider.
     ready:

-    # One or more pages to add to the Garden dashboard.
-    dashboardPages:
-      - # The link title to show in the menu bar (max length 32).
-        title:

-        # A description to show when hovering over the link.
-        description:

-        # The URL to open in the dashboard pane when clicking the link.
-        url:

-        # Set to true if the link should open in a new browser tab/window.
-        newWindow:

     # Use this to include additional information that is specific to the provider.
     detail: